ruffner/nrf24-dongle/README.md

 # nrf24-dongle
 AVR USB Interfaced NRF24L01+ Reveiver

+Built to funciton as a classroom clicker, compatible with similar NRF24 devices

 ##### What it functions as:
 * a programmable usb receiver for communicating with other NRF24L01/+, NRF24E1.